| Mexico

 natural gas production, particularly at Cantarell, have been effective and

+gas utilization rates have recently increased.
 The geographic distribution of Mexico's marketed natural gas production

 is slightly different and more dispersed than it is for oil.
 According to